dz-nikola/Crypto-101/README.md

 ## Trading Strategies

+**Disclaimer**: Our trading strategies did not consider the timing of trades.
+However, timing is a crucial factor in realizing returns, as it can have a significant impact on the success or failure of a trade.
+It is important to consider timing when evaluating the effectiveness of our trading strategies, as it can play a major role in determining their success or failure.
+The big discrepance between the the return of our moving-average cross-over strategy can be explained by the good timing as well as by profiting from getting out before the happening of the huge crypto crash in 2022.
+Lastly, the trading costs were not considered.

 ### Strategy 1 - Momentum Strategy
 There is a common saying in the stock markets that indicates that stocks that went high, tend to go higher for a while.
 This is called momentum.
 As buyer pile in to make sure to profit from the uptrend, the price of a stock (in our case cryptocurrency) will tend to keep rising for a bit.
 Below we will construct a long short porfolio that takes into account the rank of each crypto-currency in the last 10 days and will decide to go long or short for the following 10-day period if the crypto was ranked approprietly.